lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 signal-to-noise ratio in *u* and *y*, and object discoverability is driven by the *gri* bands.

-While neither the two-color nor the missing *u*/*y* band simplifications should prevent testing and exploration of the simulated Rubin dataset, there is a plan to provide a more realistic simulation in an upcoming update.
+While neither the two-color nor the missing *u*/*y* band simplifications should prevent testing and exploration of the simulated Rubin data set, there is a plan to provide a more realistic simulation in an upcoming update.